What is Attention Deficit Disorder?

 What kind of medications help treat ADD?

-Stimulant medications stimulate the brain to release a greater amount of some of the neurochemicals needed for smooth transmission of messages through the brain.
+Stimulant medications stimulate certain brain cells to release a greater amount of some of the neurochemicals (dopamine) needed for smooth transmission of messages through the brain.
 The most common stimulants prescribed are methylphenidate (Concerta, Ritalin) and the amphetamines (Adderall XR, Vyvanse).
 These medications have been used for over fifty years to treat ADD symptoms, and are considered to be very safe and effective when prescribed appropriately and taken as prescribed.

 I’ve heard there are side effects to medications like Adderall and Ritalin.
 What should I do if I experience those?